maihd/vectormath/README.md

 - More about performance?
 Not the fastest, but enough to use with small project.

 - Is it stable yet?
-No. This library need to make some big decisions, some decisions are mistaked in beginning.
+No. But the API will stable soon (which is still missing needed features).

 ## Meta